stedolan/counterexamples/src/avoidance.md

 So, the type system must approximate the desired type, using only what's still in scope and avoiding the names going out of scope, which is known as the *avoidance problem*.
-This is hard, and in most type systems there is no general way to do it.
-Some systems employ heuristics, but these heuristics are necessarily fragile.
+This is hard, and in most type systems there is no general way to do it, and some systems employ fragile heuristics.

 An example of this due to Dreyer[^dreyer] can be found in OCaml, when a parameterised module is instantiated with an anonymous module: